JaskRendix/pyaisa/README.md

 ## Background

-Pyaisa originated from work done in the AeroPython group, where the ISA model served as an example for numerical methods and open‑source workflows.
+Pyaisa originated from work in the AeroPython group, where the ISA model was used for numerical methods and open‑source workflows.
-This repository continues that effort and keeps the model readable, configurable, and compact, with a Rust backend and an extended set of atmospheric utilities.
+This repository continues that effort with a Rust backend and an extended set of atmospheric utilities.